guifaxina/app/README.md

 # Arketfy Server Side
 This project is a backend service that provides a RESTful API for an e-commerce based application.

-The API allow users to create, remove and add products stored in MongoDB.
+The API allow users to create and remove and add products stored in MongoDB.
 Users are divided in two different categories: Admins and Customers.
 The API also includes authentication and authorization mechanisms to ensure that only authorized users can access and manipulate the data.

 # Installation Guide